AndrewEllis93/Print-Tuning-Guide/README.md

 **5)** Generate and download the g-code file.

 **6)** Print it, and inspect the results.

-- This calibration pattern is a great visual representation of what I mentioned earlier: **that there is rarely a perfect PA value.**
+- Often times, the best acceleration and decelerations values will **not be on the same line.** In this case, you should pick a midpoint between both.\
-    - Even at the "best" PA value, the line may not be perfect thickness all the way across.
+\
-    - Often, either acceleration *or* deceleration will look good.
-They will not always both look good on the same line.
+**ALWAYS** choose the lower value if you are not entirely sure.
-        - **ALWAYS** choose the lower value.
+    - This is a great visual representation of what I mentioned earlier: **that there is rarely a perfect PA value.**

-    - This requires some interpretation.
-In this example, I would choose about **0.055**.\
+    - In the below example, I would choose about **0.055**.\
-*(note: mine may be higher than yours, I am using an Orbiter + Dragon HF.)*
+*(note: mine is likely higher than a normal Afterburner.
+I am using an Orbiter + Dragon HF.)*

-        - **Bowden:** The values I suggested above for bowden cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
+    - **For Bowden:** The values I suggested above for bowden cover a very wide range of PA values (0-1.5), because each bowden setup can vary widely.
 Once you find a general range to work in from the first test, you may want to run the test again with a narrower range of PA values.

     ![](Images/KFactor-Print.jpg)